awsdocs/aws-java-developer-guide/doc_source/credentials.md

 **Note**
 You can use this technique to supply credential providers or provider chains that you create by using your own credential provider that implements the `AWSCredentialsProvider` interface, or by subclassing the [AWSCredentialsProviderChain](https://docs.aws.amazon.com/sdk-for-java/v1/reference/com/amazonaws/auth/AWSCredentialsProviderChain.html) class\.

-## Explicitly Specifying Credentials<a name="credentials-explicit"></a>
+## Explicitly specify temporary credentials<a name="credentials-explicit"></a>

 If the default credential chain or a specific or custom provider or provider chain doesn’t work for your code, you can set credentials that you supply explicitly\.
 If you’ve retrieved temporary credentials using AWS STS, use this method to specify the credentials for AWS access\.

-1. Instantiate a class that provides the [AWSCredentials](https://docs.aws.amazon.com/sdk-for-java/v1/reference/com/amazonaws/auth/AWSCredentials.html) interface, such as [BasicAWSCredentials](https://docs.aws.amazon.com/sdk-for-java/v1/reference/com/amazonaws/auth/BasicAWSCredentials.html), and supply it with the AWS access key and secret key you will use for the connection\.
+1. Instantiate the [BasicSessionCredentials](https://docs.aws.amazon.com/sdk-for-java/v1/reference/com/amazonaws/auth/BasicSessionCredentials.html) class, and supply it with the AWS access key, AWS secret key, and AWS session token that the SDK will use for the connection\.

 1. Create an [AWSStaticCredentialsProvider](https://docs.aws.amazon.com/sdk-for-java/v1/reference/com/amazonaws/auth/AWSStaticCredentialsProvider.html) with the `AWSCredentials` object\.